 You can form your LLC online at the Arkansas Secretary of State website ($45 filing fee required).
 Your registered agent’s name and contact information will be requested in the registered agent section on the online form:

 Electing a Registered Agent by Mail

-To form your LLC by mail, download the Articles of Organization ($50 filing fee required), fill out the required fields, and submit a physical copy to Arkansas Secretary of State.
-You’ll be asked to provide your registered Agent’s information under the Article III section in the middle of the page:
+To form your LLC by mail, download Form LL-01 - Certificate of Organization ($50 filing fee required), fill out the required fields, and submit a physical copy to the Arkansas Secretary of State.
+You’ll be asked to provide your registered agent’s information under the Article III section in the middle of the page:

-This can be done online or by mail.
+This can be done online via the Arkansas Secretary of State’s Corporations Online Filing System or via mail.

 Arkansas Secretary of State

 Little Rock, AR 72201

 For more information read our how to change registered agents in Arkansas guide.